 A significant research endeavor led by the Xavier University Multicultural, Gender, & Women's Center is the Breen Lodge Oral History Project .
 Breen Lodge, the first Women's Center at Xavier University, opened in 1970 to meet the needs of women students, faculty, and employees.
-The project is a partnership between the Women's Center and the Department of Social Work to conduct an oral history of Breen Lodge.
-Social work students are offered the opportunity to participate in the Breen Lodge Oral History Project as a course option under the collaborative leadership of the Women's Center Director and faculty members.
+The project is a partnership between the Center and the Department of Social Work to conduct an oral history of Breen Lodge.
+Social work students (undergraduates or graduates) are offered the opportunity to participate in the Breen Lodge Oral History Project as a course option under the collaborative leadership of the Director and faculty members.
 An additional partnership was established when the Center for Teaching Excellence provided grant funds for the project.
-The research project is designed to benefit multiple constituents.
-Students have an opportunity to implement a research project, which will enhance their understanding of course materials.
-Oral history participants will be provided a venue for sharing their stories with students, as well as a copy of the final product.
-Finally, the results will contribute to a body of knowledge about the women's movement at Xavier University and the institution's history.
+Students taking part in the research project will sharing their research with the Xavier community as part of the Identity Development Series, as well as receive a small award.